DIRECTOR . ACTOR . MODEL . THEATRE ARTIST

 Photo: Dahlia Katz

-After seeing the Toronto production of The Phantom of the Opera as a child, Sarah was inspired to enter the world of the performing arts, taking acting, dancing, and singing lessons, and becoming heavily involved in their high school drama program and local community theatres.
-Sarah was accepted into the Theatre program at York University, where they trained in acting, writing, production, and theatre history, with an emphasis on collective creation and devised theatre.
-Sarah received their Bachelor of Arts Degree with Honours and was awarded the Mira Friedlander Award for their achievements in theatre writing, criticism, world, and Canadian theatre studies.
+After seeing the Toronto production of The Phantom of the Opera as a child, Sare was inspired to enter the world of the performing arts, taking acting, dancing, and singing lessons, and becoming heavily involved in their high school drama program and local community theatres.
+Sare was accepted into the Theatre program at York University, where they trained in acting, writing, production, and theatre history, with an emphasis on collective creation and devised theatre.
+Sare received their Bachelor of Arts Degree with Honours and was awarded the Mira Friedlander Award for their achievements in theatre writing, criticism, world, and Canadian theatre studies.
 Following graduation, they were cast in the world premiere production of Thomson Highway's Pimooteewin (The Journey), the first opera written in Cree, produced by Soundstreams Canada and directed by Michael Greyeyes.

-In 2009, Sarah co-founded Soup Can Theatre: an independent collective dedicated to reinterpreting older works for a modern audience, and new works inspired by the past.
+In 2009, Sare co-founded Soup Can Theatre: an independent collective dedicated to reinterpreting older works for a modern audience, and new works inspired by the past.
 Their inaugural production, Love is a Poverty You Can Sell - a cabaret homage to the music and artistic influence of 20th-century German composer Kurt Weill - was a sold-out hit of the 2010 Toronto Fringe Festival and received an extended run at the Meridian Arts Centre as part of the curated ‘Best of Fringe’ series.
-Soup Can has continued to present consistently acclaimed work, becoming a well-known and well-respected company in Toronto's indie theatre community, with Sarah’s directorial work being recognized with multiple local performing arts award nominations and wins.
+Soup Can has continued to present consistently acclaimed work, becoming a well-known and well-respected company in Toronto's indie theatre community, with Sare’s directorial work being recognized with multiple local performing arts award nominations and wins.

 selling out every performance and earning glowing reviews.
 The